Borderlands line: Proposed electrification

 There have been proposals for the full or partial electrification of the line since 1999 with participation of Merseytravel and the devolved institutions in Wales.
 Such electrification is usually intertwined with proposals for the full incorporation of the line into the electrified Merseyrail network, allowing for services from either Wrexham Central or partway along the line to travel all the way to Birkenhead and Liverpool Central.

 In 2008, a Network Rail study estimated the cost for third-rail electrification of the entire line to be £207 million.
 To lower costs, Merseytravel suggested overhead-wire electrification as an alternative, bringing estimates down to £66 million.
 However, this would mean trains running between Wrexham and Liverpool would have to be compatible with both electric systems, therefore incompatible with the third-rail only trains in use at the time.

-There is political support to electrify the line from both Welsh and Merseyside authorities, however the responsibility of rail infrastructure lies with the UK Government's Department for Transport.
+There is political support to electrify the line from both Welsh and Merseyside authorities, but the responsibility of rail infrastructure lies with the UK Government's Department for Transport.
 The Welsh Government aims to increase services between North Wales and Merseyside, in particular Wrexham and Deeside with Liverpool and Liverpool John Lennon Airport.
 Whereas Merseyside authorities would like to increase services to stations on the line on the Wirral Peninsula in particular, as well as the rest of the line.

-In 2016, a working group had been set up to examine improving the line, including proposals to increase the frequency of trains on the line.
-It is hoped that an increase in the number of passengers would improve the case for electrification.
+In 2016, a working group was set up to examine improving the line, including proposals to increase the frequency of trains on the line.
+It was hoped that an increase in the number of passengers would improve the case for electrification.

 Alternatives to electrification

-In 2017, Merseyside councillor Liam Robinson, stated that passenger use on the line had increased 75% over the previous decade but electrification was still a long-term aspiration.
-He also stated that the new Class 777 rolling stock, which can operate on overhead wires, third rail or batteries was being procured for Merseyrail, which could be utilised to run on the line.
+In 2017, Merseyside councillor Liam Robinson stated that passenger use on the line had increased 75% over the previous decade but electrification was still a long-term aspiration.
+He also stated that the new Class 777 rolling stock, which can operate on overhead wires, third rail or batteries was being procured for Merseyrail, and could run on the line.
 The Class 777 trains could extend the line into the Liverpool and Birkenhead tunnels and stations.

+Welsh Government minister, Lee Waters, revealed in April 2023 that Transport for Wales have a Memorandum of Understanding with the Liverpool City Region Combined Authority to work collaboratively to increase connectivity between the two regions.

+Rolling stock

+The line was operated using Class 150 DMUs, however Bi-modal battery electric diesel Class 230s operated by Transport for Wales entered passenger service on the line on 3 April 2023.
+They were originally set to enter service in May 2022 in conjunction with a possible increase in service frequency.
+On 1 July 2022, TfW announced that the Class 197s would be used on the line.
+The long-delayed 230s had its staff training suspended following a battery-related incident in April 2022, TfW stated they had targeted a late 2022 introduction as they aimed to restart the 230s' staff training programme in August 2022.